-Vegetable garden site selection is critical for the success of your home or market garden.
-You need to consider the following factors is selecting your site:
+Vegetable garden site selection is critical to the success of your home or market garden.
+You need to consider the following factors are selecting your site:

 Sunshine: while you want a vegetable garden site with a minimum of 10 hours direct sun daily, there are some crops that can survive with less e.g. carrots, lettuces.